Dr-lvr/Simple_x86_interpreter/README.md

 | `end`      | `end`                      | Ends execution and returns output. |
 | `; comment`| `; ...`                    | Comments (ignored by interpreter). |

----

-Feel free to ask if you'd like a **README.md** version, code examples, or interpreter diagrams!